Azure/cortana-intelligence-price-optimization/Automated Deployment Guide/Post Deployment Instructions.md

-# Demand Forecasting and Price Optimization for Retail
+# Demand Forecasting and Price Optimization

 ## Abstract
 This document is focusing on the post deployment instructions for the automated deployment through [Cortana Intelligence Solutions](https://gallery.cortanaintelligence.com/solutions).
-The source code of the solution as well as manual deployment instructions can be found [here](https://github.com/Azure/cortana-intelligence-price-optimization-for-retail/tree/master/Manual%20Deployment%20Guide).
+The source code of the solution as well as manual deployment instructions can be found [here](https://github.com/Azure/cortana-intelligence-price-optimization/tree/master/Manual%20Deployment%20Guide).

 ## Monitor Progress
 Once the solution is deployed to the subscription, you can see the services deployed by clicking the resource group name on the final deployment screen in the CIS.